 Women in the third trimester eagerly await the arrival of the baby into this world.
 For this, they are always on the lookout for early signs which may signify that they are in labor.
 Some of these are:

-Breaking of water: This happens when the amniotic sac tears and the fluid comes out.
+This happens when the amniotic sac tears and the fluid comes out.
 This is the fluid around the baby.
 It usually trickles or in some cases might just gush out through the vagina.
-This is one of the most common sign of onset of labour as you will have no control on this gushing liquid.
+This is one of the most common signs of the onset of labor as you will have no control over this gushing liquid.

-Discharge from the vagina also indicates onset of labour.
-This will be thick and jelly like and will be pink or brown in colour.
+Discharge from the vagina also indicates the onset of labor, This will be thick and jellylike and will be pink or brown in color.
 This happens when the cervix dilates.
 Some women notice this specifically though in others it may be accompanied by water breaking, so will go unnoticed.

-Diarrhoea: In many cases, the woman will have diarrhoea during the start of labour.
+In many cases, the woman will have diarrhea during the start of labor.
 This is because the body naturally makes way for the baby by emptying the bowels.
 Also, the body produces a hormone called prostaglandins which soften the cervix and dilate it.
 This hormone helps the uterus to contract.
-But it also stimulates the bowels, thus causing passing of stools or diarrhoea.
+But it also stimulates the bowels, thus causing the passing of stools or diarrhea.

 There are a number of reasons why babies are born premature.
 These are:

 Premature delivery does not mean that the baby won’t survive.
-It is just that it would not have developed like a full term baby.
-But it is good to recognise the symptoms of a preterm labour.
+It is just that it would not have developed like a full-term baby.
+But it is good to recognize the symptoms of preterm labor.
 These are:

-When the baby has been inside a mother’s body for 40 weeks it is called a term baby.
+When the baby has been in a mother’s body for 40 weeks it is called a term baby.
 If born earlier than 37 weeks, it is called a premature baby.
 Premature babies need additional care and eventually grow normally in most cases.
-It is important for women in the last few weeks of pregnancy to keep an eye out for any signs of labour.
-Once they see these signs, it is good to call the doctor and check it out or directly go to the hospital for labour.
+It is important for women in the last few weeks of pregnancy to keep an eye out for any signs of labor.